Repositories

 Connecting a Repository

-- Select your Git provider (GitHub, GitLab, or Bitbucket)
+- Select your Git provider (GitHub or GitLab)

-- Select the repository to connect
+- Select the repository from the list

 - Pricore automatically: